Vi-Ku/Vi-Ku/README.md

 - 🤝 I’m looking for help with **ROS**

-- 👨‍💻 All of my projects are available at [https://github.com/Vi-Ku](https://github.com/Vi-Ku)
+- 👨‍💻 All of my projects are available at [Vi-Ku](https://github.com/Vi-Ku)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/vi-ku/](https://www.linkedin.com/in/vi-ku/)
+- 📝 I regularly write articles on [vi-ku](https://www.linkedin.com/in/vi-ku/)

 - 💬 Ask me about **ROS, Computer Vision, CAD, Control System**

 - 📫 How to reach me **mpd18i027@iiitdm.ac.in**

+- Find my Resume, if you have any opening for me.
+[Resume](https://drive.google.com/file/d/1eorBIi0pDYQoN-6boEywCdi_t3ICGr0z/view?usp=sharing)

 - ⚡ Fun fact **I am mad and wise at the same time.**